Have you passed on retail sales training because you either didn’t think it would work or you had a bad experience in the past? You're not alone.

 When directing a sales team, there has to be a system of accountability with clear objectives and goals, suggested improvements, and sales metrics for them to follow.

 Otherwise, you will be allowing your associates to drift in their performance.
-Without performance metrics - say two lessons per week - employees will feel as if they can do whatever they want.
+Employees will feel they can do whatever they want without performance metrics - say, two lessons per week.

 The whole point of introducing retail sales training is to increase each person’s sales numbers.